Enchanted (film): Critical response

-On review aggregation website Rotten Tomatoes, the film has an approval of 93% based on 192 reviews, with an average score of 7.30/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rate of 93% based on 193 reviews, with an average score of 7.3/10.
 The site's critical consensus reads: "A smart re-imagining of fairy tale tropes that's sure to delight children and adults, Enchanted features witty dialogue, sharp animation, and a star turn by Amy Adams."
-Metacritic gave it a rating of 75 out of 100 based on 32 reviews, indicating "generally favorable reviews".
+Metacritic gave it a rating of 75 out of 100 based on 32 reviews, indicating "generally favorable" reviews.
 Rotten Tomatoes ranked the film as the ninth best reviewed film in wide release of 2007 and named it the best family film of 2007.
 Audiences surveyed by CinemaScore gave the film a grade "A-" on scale of A to F.

 Positive reviews praised the film's take on a classic Disney story, its comedy and musical numbers as well as the performance of its lead actress, Amy Adams.
 Roger Ebert of Chicago Sun-Times gave the film three stars out of four, describing it as a "heart-winning musical comedy that skips lightly and sprightly from the lily pads of hope to the manhole covers of actuality" and one that "has a Disney willingness to allow fantasy into life".
 Film critics of Variety and LA Weekly remarked on the film's ability to cater for all ages.
 LA Weekly described the film as "the sort of buoyant, all-ages entertainment that Hollywood has been laboring to revive in recent years (most recently with Hairspray) but hasn't managed to get right until now" while Todd McCarthy of Variety commented, "More than Disney's strictly animated product, Enchanted, in the manner of the vast majority of Hollywood films made until the '60s, is a film aimed at the entire population – niches be damned.
 It simply aims to please, without pandering, without vulgarity, without sops to pop-culture fads, and to pull this off today is no small feat."
 Enchanted was the Broadcast Film Critics Association's choice for Best Family Film of 2007 while Carrie Rickey of The Philadelphia Inquirer named it the 4th best film of 2007.